jostylr/literate-programming/lp.md

 ## TODO

+Need to document every single syntax bit.
+Eliminating macros in favor of javascript code that has access to a "global" namespace.
+So instead of GEOGEBRA, one could have _`geogebra` and somewhere we could have _`geogebra = "http://geogebra.org"` or [geogebra](# "define: http://geogebra.org")  which would take the name and associate with the value.
+The define directive could be done anywhere and would be seen before any code evaluation in the cblocks while the other one would need to have order taken care of it (tricky, possibly).
+In the define, allow  eval(...) to execute code to create the value.
+We could also have access to other docs globals using _docs.docname.varname

+Use marked to parse the document.
+Write a custom parser for the substitutions/commands.

 Convert to event-style async.
 This should allow for easier hooking into the process.
 Create directives that allow eventing and hooking, somewhat along the lines of the define directive.